 Industry estimates of oil and gas reserves and profitability of drilling have proven unreliable, casting serious doubts on the bright economic prospects the industry has painted for the public, media, and investors.
 Increasingly, well production has been short-lived, which has led companies drilling shale to reduce the value of their assets by billions of dollars, creating shortfalls that are largely filled through asset sales and increasing debt load.
-The recent fall in oil and gas prices means that interest payments are consuming revenue of many smaller companies, raising questions about who becomes the custodian of wells and infrastructure when companies abandon operations.
-In Alberta, Canada, newly abandoned wells dot the landscape, leaving the provincial government to close down and dismantle them-a task estimated to require decades.
+The ongoing fall in oil and gas prices means that interest payments are consuming revenue of many smaller companies, raising questions about who becomes the custodian of wells and infrastructure when companies abandon operations.
+In Alberta, Canada, newly abandoned wells dot the landscape, leaving the provincial government to close down and dismantle them-a task estimated to require decades of work.
+In the United States, more than 60 oil and gas companies declared bankruptcy in 2015-2016; the number of oil rigs has declined by 75 percent since 2014, and almost 70 percent of fracking equipment has been idled.